 I’d love to meet to see if there’s anything else I can help you with.

 Please give me a call and we can set up a meeting at your convenience.

-At the very best, it’s a reminder to Bill that you exist.
+At its very best, it’s a reminder to Bill that you exist.
 At the very worst, it lets him know you’re desperate and need a sale.
-It really is, “lame” in that it is feeble and a limp attempt to sell.
+It really is, “lame” in that it is a feeble and limp attempt to sell.